This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 It was around 11 pm and little chilly, so, we both wore our biker leathers.
 We were dressed in all black; both of us wearing baseball hats and combat boots.
 (We looked like two guys.)

 As we headed towards Santa Monica Blvd., we noticed two Hispanic guys at a pay phone.
 As soon as we passed them, the guy holding the phone immediately slammed the receiver down and both them started to walk right up on us with intent in their steps.
 Candi and I both sensed the danger and stopped our conversation as we waited to see what would happen.
-We both were acting as if nothing was wrong and she also seemed to sense that they were going to try and hurt us.
+We both were acting as if nothing was wrong, I had a sick feeling that they were going to hurt us.
 Not knowing what to do, I grasped the chain that was in my pocket and thought about turning around and slamming one of them in the face with it, but I was way too scared.

 Immediately in my heart, I prayed these words, “Lord, please help!”
 As soon as the words left me, a blast of heat came in between us and the two guys!!!
 The surge of heat went down the back of my legs and immediately the two guys turned from following us and veered off into a parking lot.
 As we continued to walk, I was stunned, not knowing what to say.
 Then Candi broke the silence and asked, “Did you feel that heat???!!”